Role of De Nederlandsche Bank

 De Nederlandsche Bank is entrusted with the prudential supervision of credit institutions, insurance companies, investment institutions and trust companies.
 The main tasks of De Nederlandsche Bank are to:

-- Conduct the monetary policy;
+- Carry out the responsibility for the monetary policy;

 - Supervise banking and credit institutions;